SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 - Incremental integration and test-driven verification

 ### Collaboration & Documentation
 - Clean module interfaces for team integration
+- Documenting module details + ports on the shared cpu sheet (lucid-notes)
-- Effective Git branching workflow
+- Effective Git branching workflow on shared project developing independent and dependent extensions
 - Clear commit messages and inline documentation
-- Reproducible performance analysis
+- Good communication/project management in the team: working together for the single cycle and the working in pairs on extensions.

 ---